 Some experts also believe: Turn off screens one hour before bedtime.

-Experts cannot agree and say:
+Experts do not agree and say:

 - Parents should avoid taking away screens as punishment.